juliegoz/juliegoz-site/docs/index.md

   -
     title: "CRYSTAL CREEK MOTEL AT FLYING V"
     date: "October - November, 2019"
-    text: "Julieta was thrilled to make her Flying V debut in the world premiere of Crystal Creek Motel as Delfin and Ensemble. \n This original and innovative production features six auteur directors – led by Associate Artistic Director Lee Liebeskind – a stellar ensemble of actors, and a complement of Flying V’s finest designers, teaming together to tell twelve distinct stories set in the same motel room over the course of a year. \n The show runs from October 10th - November 2nd"
+    text: "Julieta was thrilled to make her Flying V debut in the world premiere of Crystal Creek Motel as Delfin and Ensemble. \n This original and innovative production features six auteur directors – led by Associate Artistic Director Lee Liebeskind – a stellar ensemble of actors, and a complement of Flying V’s finest designers, teaming together to tell twelve distinct stories set in the same motel room over the course of a year."
     image_url: "assets/images/news_carousel/IMG_0286_JPG.jpg"
   -
     title: "CAT IN THE HAT AT ADVENTURE THEATRE"